skan-io/skan-docs/docs/quickstart.md

 > Note: `.nojekyll` is required by **github pages**, remove it if you do not plan on hosting your docs on gh-pages.

 1. You will likely want to change the img 'src' at the top of the `_coverpage.md` file to your own logo.
-2. Change all the links and href in all documents to suit your needs.
+2. Update your coverpage details on `_coverpage.md`.
-3. Write some new docs and add them to your `_sidebar.md` file.
+3. Write some new docs and link them to your docs via the `_sidebar.md` file.
+4. Add links to your navbar via the `_navbar.md` file.

 In your root (`./`) directory, _skan-docs_ will provide a `.remarkrc` config file to lint markdown using the **lint:md** command.
 See below for more details.